sap218/hugo-test/content/posts/fashun.md

 | {{< figure src="/fashun/trends/time_seasons_cardigan_full.png" width=400 alt="yearly trend cardigan" >}} | {{< figure src="/fashun/trends/time_seasons_cardigan_weekly.png" width=400 alt="weekly trend cardigan" >}} |

 Below represents a visualisation of "upcoming" fashion, specifically within the Summer season, and shows trends from January 2022 to June 2022.
-As expected Summer starts to become more popular as the year progresses toward Summer and a somewhat foundation to compare "Pink".
+As expected, Summer starts to become more popular as the year progresses toward Summer and a somewhat foundation to compare "Pink".
 Pink, which was fashionable in Summer 2022, steadily increased over time.

 | Upcoming Summer | Upcoming Pink |